LEARNAcademy/syllabus/react/intro.md

 ### What is React?

 **React** is a JavaScript library used to build webpages, mobile web pages, and even native mobile applications.
 It was created by Facebook as that application grew and became more dynamic.
 It is component based, which means that we use it to build many small parts that are joined together to form an entire application.
 This feature turns out to be extremely scalable.

-React is a popular language not only because of its reusable structure but also because of its efficient response to user interactions.
+React is a popular tool not only because of its reusable structure but also because of its efficient response to user interactions.
 When we look at a website in the browser, we are looking at the DOM.
 The **DOM** which stands for Document Object Model is the visual representation of code.
 React makes very efficient user interactions by identifying the specific element where the change occurred and only updating that particular element.

 ### React Components

 As developers, we want to write as few lines of code as possible.
 When we repeat code, it makes the developer gods cry.
 We put code that we want to reuse in a function and then call that function when we want to use that code!

 **Components** are a specific type of function that can contain JavaScript logic and return markup that gets rendered to the browser.
 Everything in React is a component.
-There are different ways of creating React components, but in this lesson, and throughout the course, we will work primarily with functional components. **Functional components** are React components that are composed of JavaScript functions.
+There are different ways of creating React components, but in this lesson, and throughout the course, we will work primarily with functional components. **Functional components** are React components with the base structure modeled from a JavaScript function.

 ### What is JSX?